At Greensleeves we know that a lovely lush green lawn doesn't just happen by accident. It takes time and effort to get the best out of your grass..

 What are Chafer Grubs?

-Chafer Grubs (Phyllopertha horticola) are identifiable by their large white bodies and brown heads.
-The chafer grub burrows holes through vegetation including lawns resulting in large patches of bare brown grass, therefore if they are left untreated they can cause extensive damage to your lawn.
+Chafer grubs (phyllopertha horticola) are larvae of chafer beetles.
+They eat the roots of the grass, causing yellowish patches to appear on the lawn.
+The chafer grub burrows holes through vegetation including lawns resulting in large patches of bare brown grass.
+If they are left untreated they can cause extensive damage to your lawn by enticing predators such as birds, badgers and foxes to dig for a tasty meal.

 How can I spot Chafer Grubs?